WKPT-TV: News operation

 In 2009, WKPT began airing local news and weather briefs that were taped in advance using the resources of its sister radio stations.
 It eventually relaunched a small news department in 2010 with the debut of two weeknight news and weather updates that included a five-minute cut-in at 6:25 and an eight-minute brief at 11, featuring news anchor Cyrus Fees.
 In March 2012, these cut-ins began resembling abbreviated newscasts featuring contributions from the first reporter hired by WKPT-TV in its modern reincarnation, Ashton Bishop.
 Corresponding with the format change, the early weeknight update moved to 6 preceding ABC World News Tonight.
-In addition, local news and weather cut-ins were added at :25 and :55 past the hour on weekday mornings during Good Morning America (from 7:00 to 9:00 a.m.).
+In addition, local news and weather cut-ins were added at :25 and :55 past the hour on weekday mornings during Good Morning America (from 7 to 9 a.m.).
 All of the aforementioned programming aired in high definition under the branding 19 WKPT News.
 After hiring more personnel, WKPT resumed traditional full-length newscasts (which were seen weeknights at 6 and 11) on March 4, 2013, with anchors Jim Bailey and Liz Marrs.
 In 2013 morning cut-in anchor Ashton Bishop was named as the new co-anchor for the 6 and 11 newscasts with Bailey.

 Following the announcement that it would lose its ABC affiliation, WKPT also announced that it would shut down its news department at the same time, owing to the "tough financial challenge" the station would face in running news without an affiliation with a major network.
 The news operation officially shut down January 29, 2016, with the final episode of A Closer Look aired on January 31, 2016.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: